 A simple way to come up with an alternative thought is the Ugh, But strategy.

-"Ugh, I didn't come in first in the race, but I did improve my personal best time."
+"Ugh, I didn't come in first in the race, but I improved my best time."

-- Icky Thoughts - Identify the negative thought they are having that may be causing or influencing their feelings.
+- Icky Thoughts: Identify the negative thoughts they are having that may be causing or influencing their feelings.

-Thought trackers are a great tool for students to begin to spot negative thoughts that they have.
-For example, students who struggle with anxiety may have think negatively about themselves and why something happened.
-They may think that they aren't good enough or no one likes them.
+Thought trackers are an excellent tool for students to begin to spot negative thoughts that they have.
+For example, students who struggle with anxiety may think negatively about themselves and why something happened.
+They may believe they aren't good enough or no one likes them.

 Thought trackers will let you break those real examples down and also understand how the student perceives situations.

 A CBT Map is a more detailed and sequential version of the Think Feel Act map.
-Students can see how their thoughts, feelings and behaviors occur after a triggering event.
-Then think about how the rules will effect the consequences for their actions.
-It is great for problem solving with students after they make a poor choice to help them find an alternate path.
+Students can see how thoughts, feelings, and behaviors occur after a triggering event.
+Then, think about how the rules will affect the consequences of their actions.
+It is excellent for problem-solving with students after they make a poor choice to help them find an alternate path.
 You can also use the Problem - Choices - Consequences - Solutions Tool pictured below to problem solve.

-Go through a situation step by step and see where changes could be made.
+Go through a situation and see where changes could be made.

-When students make thinking mistakes, push them to find facts or evidence for what they think.
-Thinking mistakes can effect how students feel and then how they act.
+When students make thinking mistakes, push them to find facts or evidence for what they believe.
+Thinking errors can affect how students feel and then how they act.
 Teaching them to stop and think to make sure their thoughts are true can be a helpful strategy for changing negative behaviors.
 Have them answer these three questions.

 - Question 1: What are the facts?
 This question helps students directly challenge a negative thought and think about it more closely.

 - Question 2: What other facts tell you this might not be true?
-This question helps students take time to consider if there are other facts that may have been ignored.
+This question helps students consider if other facts may have been ignored.

 - Question 3: What if it does happen?
 This question helps students understand if the negative outcome is as bad as they think.

-CBT activities are a perfect match for school counseling and the seven tools listed above can be used again and again across students referred to you for different reasons.
-Start off with something simple like the Feelings Thermometer or the Think-Feel-Act Triangle.
+CBT activities are a perfect match for school counseling, and the seven tools listed above can be used repeatedly across students referred to you for different reasons.
+Start with something simple like the Feelings Thermometer or the Think-Feel-Act Triangle.

 Looking for more?
 Dig into the resources below or read these posts on CBT Interventions.